-8.1.9.1 CLKout Divider
+8.1.9.1 CLKout DIVIDER

-Each clock group, which is a pair of outputs such as CLKout0 and CLKout1, has a single clock output divider.
+Each clock has a single clock output divider.
 The divider supports a divide range of 1 to 1045 (even and odd) with 50% output duty cycle.
-When divides of 26 or greater are used, the divider an delay block uses extended mode.
+When divides of 26 or greater are used, the divider/delay block uses extended mode.

 The VCO Divider may be used to reduce the divide needed by the clock group divider so that it may operate in normal mode instead of extended mode.
-This can result in a small current saving if enabling the VCO divider allows 3 or more clock output divides to change from extended to normal mode.
+This can result in a small current saving if enabling the VCO Divider allows 3 or more clock output divides to change from extended to normal mode.